QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Building Philosophy of ABM

+Modeling plays a crucial role in scientific research, with diverse purposes including prediction, explanation, and description.
+Edmonds emphasize the importance of clarifying model purposes, as this influences modeling and validation strategies @edmonds_different_2019.
+In terms of modeling strategies, KISS (Keep It Simple, Stupid) and KIDS (Keep It Descriptive, Stupid) represent two distinct approaches.
+KISS aims for simplicity, while KIDS emphasizes descriptiveness and extensive evidence.
+Both strategies have their advantages and disadvantages, and the choice depends on factors such as research objectives and phenomenon complexity.
+As computational power increases and complex systems research advances, KIDS may gain favor in certain fields @edmonds_kiss_2005.
+However, regardless of the chosen strategy, it is crucial to clearly define the model's purpose and demonstrate its applicability.
+Researchers should flexibly select strategies based on specific circumstances to construct the most effective models.

 Bottom-up ABM starts from the micro-level, defining agents' attributes, behavioral rules, and interactions to simulate complex system dynamics @rixon_bottom-up_2005.
 This approach allows macro-level phenomena to emerge naturally from micro-level interactions, capturing the heterogeneity and adaptivity of the system @nageli_towards_2020.
 By constructing models from the individual level, ABM provides a unique perspective for understanding and explaining complex systems, demonstrating the advantages of bottom-up modeling approaches.

 With the improvement of computing power, ABM may play an increasingly important role in social sciences.
 Rand proposed a guiding framework for rigorous use of agent-based modeling (ABM) in research, including using some existing model frameworks, determining the applicability of ABM, designing and building models, and model verification and validation @rand_agent-based_2011.

+UML also enhances Agent-Based Modeling by providing higher abstraction, improved readability, and better modularity.
+It facilitates communication, documentation, and design pattern application while being language-independent.
+UML captures dynamic behaviors, promotes efficient modeling, and encourages professional practices, ultimately improving ABM quality and maintainability @bersini_uml_2011.

 == Diffusion of Innovation and Bass Model

+#figure(
+  caption: "Bass Model Simulation with Python NumPy and Matplotlib", image("img/pic_bass_py_sim/bassmodelsim.png", width: 100%) )

 == Influencers and Opinion Leaders in Diffusion